-If you simply want to spend a few days revelling in art, architecture and cuisine in a lively city, head south to Lima, Peru, instead.
-(You’ll also avoid the Catalonia turmoil in Barcelona.)
+If you simply want to spend a few days reveling in art, architecture and cuisine in a lively city, head south to Lima, Peru, instead.

 Instead of Costa Rica. . .

 Tourists flock to Costa Rica for its wildlife, lush rainforest, volcanoes and surfing beaches.
-But it’s no bargain; prices are comparable to those in the average U.S. beach city, says Tim Leffel, author of The World’s Cheapest Destinations.
-And the region is popular, drawing the most international tourists in Central America in 2016, according to data from the World Tourism Organization.
+But it’s no bargain; prices are comparable to those in the average U.S. beach city, said Tim Leffel, author of The World’s Cheapest Destinations.
+And the region is popular, drawing the most international tourists in Central America in 2022, according to Islander News.

-- Nicaragua has the edge over Costa Rica when it comes to its striking Spanish colonial architecture and a more untouched local culture, says Kelsey Blodget, senior executive editor of Oyster.com.
+- Nicaragua has striking Spanish colonial architecture and a more untouched local culture.
 Granada and León boast colorful, centuries-old churches and cathedrals, and museums and street art in León trace the history of the revolution.
-In León, “you’re also likely to encounter fruit stands selling unripe mangoes and jocotes, and locals riding horses and carts through the streets,” says Blodget.
 Granada is also a jumping-off point for visiting the hundreds of tiny tropical islands, or isletas, in Lake Nicaragua.

 Instead of Santorini. . .

-Santorini, famous for its whitewashed homes with cobalt-blue accents that climb the steep hills of Oia, draws millions of tourists — especially to watch the sun set over the island’s sea-filled volcanic crater.
-In 2016, it was the second-most-popular Greek port for cruise ships after Athens, according to the Hellenic Ports Association.
+Santorini, famous for its whitewashed homes with cobalt-blue accents that climb the steep hills of Oia, draws millions of tourists — especially to watch the sunset over the island’s sea-filled volcanic crater.
+In fact, it's one of the most popular ports in the country.

 But you’ll also find gleaming, sun-kissed villages on nearby Paros.
-The island is larger than Santorini and has fewer visitors, which translates to lower prices and a more laid-back feel, says Blodget.
+The island is larger than Santorini and has fewer visitors, which translates to lower prices and a more laid-back feel.

 Instead of a Safari in Kruger National Park. . .